 In Rivendell Glorfindel occupies a seat of importance right next to Elrond and at the Council he becomes the first one to suggest that the Ring should be destroyed.
-Thus we see him high-born, important and display not only courage, strength, selflessness and nobility while rescuing Frodo, but also wisdom, knowledge and insight at the hour of dire need.
+Thus we see him as very high-born, important and displaying not only courage, strength, selflessness and nobility while rescuing Frodo, but also wisdom, knowledge and insight at the hour of dire need.
 Even though his appearance in the tale is brief and he utters only a few sentences, it is all quite enough to conjure up an image of a mighty Elf-lord.
 Let’s have a look at the origins of such might.

 In the Elder Days Glorfindel was among those who went to Middle-earth from Valinor following Fëanor’s rebellion.
-However, Glorfindel undertook the march due to his love of his kindred and allegiance to Turgon.
+However, Glorfindel undertook the march due to his love of his kindred and allegiance to Turgon, the son of Fingolfin.
 These virtuous motives did not save him from becoming an exile, though.
 In the Middle-earth of the First Age Glorfindel was in the service of Turgon and became renowned as one of his most valiant captains.
 Together with Ecthelion he guarded the flanks of the Gondolindrim army during their retreat to Gondolin from the deadly battlefield of Nirnaeth Arnoediad.
-Near the end of the First Age he fought bravely during the Fall of Gondolin and when the fugitives from the ruined city were flying from the imminent death, he valiantly faced a Balrog in a single combat and killed the demon at the price of his own life.
+Near the end of the First Age he fought bravely during the Fall of Gondolin and when the fugitives from the ruined kingdom were flying from the imminent death, he valiantly faced a Balrog in a single combat and killed the demon at the price of his own life.
 This allowed the people of Gondolin, including Eärendil, who later became instrumental in bringing Morgoth down, escape.